 These Rules prescribe the composition of the Health and Care Professions Council's Education and Training Committee, provide for the chairing of that Committee and specify its quorum for transacting business.

-The Rules revoke and replace the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2018, which were made on 6th December 2017.
+The Rules revoke and replace the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2018.